NathanCB/ScalaPurchases/README.md

 ### In Scala ###
 Read and parse the CSV file of purchase data. <br>
 Allow the user to filter the list by typing in a category name. <br>
-Write the customer data for the chosen input category to a text file.
+Write the customer data for the chosen input category to a text file. <br> Use the chosen category as the output filename.